12. The on-site inspection

 Inspectors consult with professionals to inform the inspection findings.
 This is usually by telephone during the inspection.
 Professionals may include social workers, local police, the placing local authority quality assurance officer and the designated officer.
 Inspectors ask managers or staff for the relevant contact details via Annex A.

 Inspectors should always take account of privacy and confidentiality when talking to stakeholders on the phone during the inspection.

 12.6 Discussions with managers and staff

-Individual interviews are always held with the registered manager (or, if they are not available, a nominated person in charge) and other staff.
-The number of staff interviewed depends on the size of the holiday scheme, but includes a sample of permanent staff and volunteers working at the scheme at the time of inspection.
+Individual interviews are always held with the registered manager (or, if they are not available, a nominated person in charge) and other staff and volunteers.
+The number interviewed depends on the size of the holiday scheme, but includes a sample of permanent staff and volunteers working at the scheme at the time of inspection.